david3x3x3/triplecross/README.md

 ```

 The first time you run the program it builds a lookup table.
 Subsequent runs
 load the table without needing to recompute.
-The file is 702 megabites.
+The file is 702 megabytes.
 It
 stores two bits for each position.
 The information stored is the distance from a
 solved state mod 3.
 This is sufficient because for any position we can look at
 all the adjacent positions and choose one that is one less.